 John Pachter quoted in article in Bloomberg Federal Contracts Report about U.S. Supreme Court nominee Brett Kavanaugh.

 On March 31, 2018, the Defense Contract Audit Agency ("DCAA") issued its Fiscal Year 2017 Annual Report to Congress, made public on May 21, 2018.
 The FY 2017 Report sets forth DCAA’s audit performance, recommendations to improve the audit process, and industry outreach activities.

 On May 30, 2018, the Department of Transportation’s Federal Transit Administration published a final rule creating new Private Investment Project Procedures (“PIPP”).
 The final rule, effective June 29, 2018, allows recipients of federal funding for public transportation capital projects to request a waiver or modification to FTA regulations.

-CLIENT ALERT: In April, the Small Business Administration published a notice and request for comments on the new Subcontractor Past Performance Pilot Program.
+On April 20, 2018, the Small Business Administration published a notice and request for comments on the new Subcontractor Past Performance Pilot Program.